Pepsiplaya/Rift-Haven-Wiki/wiki/professions.md

 - `/skills` is the main progression page for profession levels and perk choices.
 - Profession perks matter now, not just raw level.
 - Gathering and crafting skills are designed to feed each other, not live as isolated systems.
+- If a player wants to know what skills currently exist, this is the full live list to reference.

 ## 4) Progression path